ndonkoHenri/ndonkoHenri/README.md

 - I’m @ndonkoHenri.
 A Problem_Solver, OpenSource_Contributor and Python_Programmer!
 - I am currently learning Data Science, AppDev and Computer Vision.
-- My main aim is to use all the technologies I learnt to help solve real world problems.
+- My main aim is to use all the technologies I learn to solve problems (aka Problem Solving).
 - I’m opened for all collaborations.
-Just contact me from here.
+Just [contact me](https://twitter.com/ndonkoHenri).

 **Here are some of my stats:**